Skip to main content

 Sponsor

-Book challenges have increased in frequency and ferocity in recent years.
-That’s a reflection of the growing number of sexually frank books published for teens, as LGBTQ themes have become more accepted, said Debbie Mikula, executive director of the Michigan Library Association.
+Book challenges have increased in recent years as more teen books with LGBTQ themes are published, said Debbie Mikula, executive director of the Michigan Library Association.

 Those books didn’t exist a generation ago, Mikula said.

-Though “some people in our society may consider (the books) unconventional or unacceptable,” Mikula said, these bills “protect citizens’ rights to receive information without censorship.”
+Though “some people in our society may consider (the books) unconventional or unacceptable,” Mikula said, the bills “protect citizens’ rights to receive information without censorship.”

 How impactful was this article for you?